cbctl/cbctl.github.io/blog/how-to-tech-test.md

 ![alt text](http://turnoff.us/image/en/depressed-developer-17.png)
 _[turnoff.us](http://turnoff.us/geek/the-depressed-developer-17/)_

-If you know how to, run all your test in a clean environment (ie. in a Container).
+If you know how to, run all your tests in a clean environment (ie. in a Container).
 Provide your reviewers with a handy script so that they can also run your tests in a container with the image and settings you have been using.